cknoll/fair-debate-web/README.md

 ## Coding style

-We use `black -l 120 ./` to ensure coding style consistency.
-For commit messages we (now) try to the [conventional commits specification](https://www.conventionalcommits.org/en/).
+We use `black -l 110 ./` to ensure coding style consistency.
+For commit messages we (now) try to follow the [conventional commits specification](https://www.conventionalcommits.org/en/).